10 Things I Wish I’d Known Before Becoming a Medical Student

 3. Practicing medicine isn’t always clear-cut

-You probably think of medicine as a purely scientific discipline.
-While this is mostly true, it’s also quite nuanced.
-It’s very rare that actual cases will align perfectly with what you study in your reading material.
+While medicine is a scientific discipline, it’s also quite nuanced.
+In that sense, classes will rarely align perfectly with what you study in your reading material.

-“Going into medical school, I assumed that evaluating symptoms would be an easy part of the job,” says Dr. Sandra Morris, Minnesota Area Medical Director at MedExpress.
+“Going into medical school, I assumed that evaluating symptoms would be an easy part of the job,” points out Dr. Sandra Morris, Minnesota area medical director at MedExpress.
 “But sometimes looking at symptoms alone can be misleading.”

-You need to take a look at the bigger picture to accurately identify a medical issue and devise an appropriate treatment plan.
+As a medical student, you’ll need to learn to look at the bigger picture to accurately identify a medical issue and devise an appropriate treatment plan.
 The sooner you get used to that idea, the better off you’ll be in medical school and beyond.

 4. Prioritizing personal time is a must